mirzaakhena/gogen/README.md

 * As interface, Outport at least have one method and can have multiple method
 * All method in Outport is guarantee used by interactor
 * Inport and Outport must not shared to other usecase.
 They are exclusive for specific usecase
-* Request or Response DTO from Inport may shared to Outport in the same Usecase (Interactor)
 * Interactor have one and only one outport.
 Mutiple outport is prohibited
 * Entity is mandatory to make a validation for any input.
 Controller optionaly handle the validation
 * Interactor is the one who made a decision mostly based on Entity consideration.